 Life and projects with other companies put theatre no. 6 on hiatus for a few years after U, but it returned to production in the spring of 2014 with Wallace Shawn’s The Fever at the Living Room Playhouse, and the Alberta premiere of Michael Healey’s hit comedy Proud at La Cité Francophone later that fall.

-To find out what might be coming next from theatre no. 6, visit our Coming Soon and In Development pages for details (and consider joining our e-mail list to be kept up to date on all the tn6 latest).
+To find out what might be coming next from theatre no. 6, visit our In Development page for details (and consider joining our e-mail list to be kept up to date on all the tn6 latest).

 *Indie5 was a promotional umbrella that curated and presented full seasons of independent theatre in Edmonton from 2006 to 2011.